palanca1818/marc/How-to-setup-server-to-serve-fonts.md

 Probably, your server is already configured, and you don't need to change anything.
 If not, you need to care about:

-1. Correct `mime-type` headers
+1. Correct mime-type headers
-2. `CORS` headers - only if you serve fonts files & html pages from different domains
+2. [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers - only if you serve fonts files & html pages from different domains

 (*) If you can't set CORS headers, you can embed font files directly into CSS.
-Template already exists in fontello archive.
+Appropriate CSS file already exists in fontello archive.

 ## Apache